View Public Posts

 The background and policy setting:

-Miles Kahler is a distinguished professor at American University in the fields of international politics and international political economy and Senior Fellow for global
+Miles Kahler is a distinguished professor at American University in the fields of international politics and international political economy and Senior

 Issue Areas: Power PoliticsType of Engagement: Scholarly action with policy consequences